Backup and restore

 Restore data

-Issue the following command from an already running Memgraph instance:
+To restore a snapshot in Memgraph, run the following command from an already running instance:

-modifying the local data directory, all WALs and snapshots will be moved to a
+Before modifying the local data directory, Memgraph will move all existing WALs and snapshots to a hidden

 In order to query the snapshots currently present in the local data directory, execute the query: